 Are you thinking of visiting Norwich, Connecticut and you wonder what there is to do in this city?
-Here are 10 things you must do and see if you are visiting Norwich, Connecticut.
-From brew pubs, to museums, parks, theater, great restaurants and a marina, Norwich has something for everyone While there are way more than 10 things to do in the Norwich area, we think these should definitely be on your bucket list.
+Here are 10 fun things to do and see if you are visiting Norwich, Connecticut.
+From brew pubs, to museums, parks, theater, great restaurants and a marina, Norwich has something for everyone.
+While there are way more than 10 things to do in the Norwich area, we think these should definitely be on your bucket list.

 These Guys Brewing Co– These Guys Brewing stems from a passion and love of Great Beer!
 Combining a hunger for beer infused food with a foodie flare, the creative force behind These Guys was born.
 Their mission is to create unique and delicious brews with an emphasis on complex malt flavors and balance that come together with an ever-evolving seasonal menu in order to make a dining experience that is greater than the sum of its parts.
 Come check out local events, like regular comedy shows, or grab a bite to eat, like their South Asian Beer Wings or Short Rib Grilled Cheese. theseguysbrewing.com